As they say, history does not repeat itself, but it rhymes.

 As an emerging artist those early fans mean the world.
 Instead of likes on a page or follows on Twitter (that suggest little more than a number) an opportunity is available to actually engage deeply with true verified fans throughout a career.

 Immediately from the first release you have a verified record of fans participating in ownership from day 1.
-You are able to frictionlessly monetize your art in a way never before imagined and begin your journey closely aligned with super fans while the participants get a deeper participation and verified record to add to their Web3 reputation.
+You are able to frictionlessly monetize your art in a way never before imagined and begin your journey closely aligned with super fans while the participants get a deeper participation and verified record to add to their verifiable reputation.

 Things going well and you plan to go on tour?
-Artists can seamlessly airdrop VIP NFT tickets to their super fans, or provide access to exclusive merch, or engage with followers based on verified data like never before.
+Artists can seamlessly airdrop VIP tickets to their super fans, or provide access to exclusive merch, or engage with followers based on verified data like never before.

-Opportunity #3: Remote Work
+Opportunity #2: Remote Work

 A growing trend thanks to new interactive technologies that emerged during a period where movement was restricted and face-to-face access was non-existent, remote work is an unavoidable result of our environmental shift to digital.